International @Campuslife provides visa and immigration advice

 Make sure you are also downloading and reading the extra visa information leaflets on these pages.
 They will help you to work out exactly how much money you need for your visa application, what documents you need and how you can reduce the risk of being refused because of your financial documents.

-Make sure that you are also using the leaflet ICL Guide to documents for a Student Visa application to check all your documents meet UKVI requirements.
+Make sure that you are also using the leaflet ICL Guide to documents for Student Visa to check all your documents meet UKVI requirements.
 Printouts and scans are all fine- except for your passport, which has to be uploaded to your application from the original (you should take this to your VAC appointment as well).
 Documents not in English should be translated and you will find further details about that in the Guide linked to above.

 You should be prepared to provide: